Response of fluorescent molecular rotors in ternary macromolecular mixtures: Introduction

-A more precise understanding of the sensitivity of FMR to its environment is thus needed.
-Theoretically, FMR can be treated as an elementary molecular machine, in which microscopic motion is powered by light absorption~\cite{klok_2009,roy_2021b,roy_2024a}: efficiency of such process is limited by the interactions of the moving parts of the molecule with its cybotactic environment, which is usually described by the empirical concept of ``microviscosity'', ``fluidity'', or ``microfriction''~\cite{straube_2020,kiefer_2025}.
+A more precise understanding of the sensitivity of a FMR to its environment is thus needed.
+Theoretically, FMRs can be treated as an elementary molecular machine, in which microscopic motion is powered by light absorption~\cite{klok_2009,roy_2021b,roy_2024a}: efficiency of such process is limited by the interactions of the moving parts of the molecule with its cybotactic environment, which is usually described by the empirical concept of ``microviscosity'', ``fluidity'', or ``microfriction'' ~\cite{straube_2020,kiefer_2025} \corr{(and sometimes called ''nanoviscosity'' to make a difference with the mesoscopic viscous force undergone by nano- or micrometric probes in microrheology)}.
 F{\"o}rster-Hoffmann equation can then be theoretically justified by modeling the rotor as a thermally-excited harmonic oscillator damped by the local microviscosity~\cite{forster_1971,rothenberger_1983,suja_2025}, yet this does not clarify the relationship between this microscopic parameter and the hydrodynamic viscosity, quantifying resistance to flow and defined at a larger, mesoscopic length scale.
 More generally, this question is related to the general issue of the prediction of chemical transformation rates.
 In liquid state, these occur through short-range interactions and random collisions in the immediate environment of the involved molecules, driven by Brownian motion.
-At macroscopic scale, they can thus be described as activated processes, following the empirical Arrhenius law: statistical thermodynamics basis of such equation have been laid by Eyring's transition state theory, giving a clear interpretation of the activation energy.
-A theoretical prediction of the prefactor describing collision rate and efficiency would require the development of a complete kinetic theory in liquid state which is still out of reach.
+At macroscopic scale, they can thus be described as activated processes, following the empirical Arrhenius law: statistical thermodynamics basis of such equation have been laid by Eyring's transition state theory, giving a clear interpretation of the activation energy. \corr{Beyond transition state theory, progress have been made by incorporating memory effects of microviscosity on microscopic transformation rates and showing that zero-frequency viscosity is not sufficient to describe macroscopic dynamics, but relaxation spectrum of the surrounding medium should also be accounted for.~\cite{northrup_1980,grote_1980} In particular, it has recently been shown that deviations from Stokes-Einstein and Kramers equations are observed in the conformational isomerization rate of large molecules.~\cite{dalton_2024} However, a complete description of reaction rates} would require the development of a complete kinetic theory in liquid state which is still out of reach.